Sadyn-Project/SunRodAPI/readme.md

 await SunRodAPI.set({ user: 'id', coins: 0 }); // Should return { data: { user: string, coins: number }, result: 0 }
 ```

-The method should return in the `data` variable user's data. *It should be the same data given in the input.*
+Inside the `data` property you can find user data, with how many coins does he have in total and his id.

 ### SunRodAPI#*add*

-The `add` method can be used to add a specific amount of coins to a user.
+The `add` method adds a specific amount of coins to a user and returns user data.

 > Input:
 > `user: string`